Congratulations to the national winners of the 2023 Awards! View your results.

 Who can participate in the Scholastic Awards?

-To participate in the Awards, you must be a student in grades 7–12, age 13 and up, and residing in the United States, U.S. territories or military bases, or Canada.
+To participate in the Awards, you must be a teen in grades 7–12, age 13 and up, and residing in the United States, U.S. territories or military bases, or Canada.

 Category